ThucDao/ai-multi-agent-data-analysis-app/README.md

 This application is purposefully packaged as a local binary rather than deployed to public cloud services (like Streamlit or Vercel) for two critical reasons:

 ### 1. Data Privacy and Key Security
 Running the multi-agent graph requires entering your **Gemini API Key** and **LangSmith API Key**.
 Inputting credentials into a public web server raises legitimate security doubts.
-Running locally keeps your keys and datasets strictly on your local device—they are never sent to a middleman server.
+Running locally ensures your secret keys and dataset metrics are communicated directly to Google's Gemini and LangSmith API endpoints, rather than being routed through or stored on third-party middleman servers.

 ### 2. Native Operating System Dependencies for WeasyPrint
 While `xhtml2pdf` is lightweight and easy to deploy as a pure-Python package, it has limited support for modern CSS features and complex table layouts.
 In contrast, `WeasyPrint` produces high-fidelity, publication-quality PDFs with significantly better HTML/CSS rendering, but it depends on several native system libraries, such as Cairo, Pango, and GLib/GObject.

 These dependencies are straightforward to install on desktop operating systems (for example, via Homebrew on macOS or Apt on Debian/Ubuntu), but they can complicate deployment on shared-hosting or serverless platforms where installing native libraries or custom runtimes is restricted.
 Packaging the application for local execution allows users to install these dependencies natively (see below) and take advantage of WeasyPrint's superior rendering quality.

 * **macOS**: